ANSSI-FR/rust-guide/src/en/08_testfuzz.md

 > ### Recommendation {{#check TEST-TRAIT | Create tests to ensure that certain traits are implemented for structures/enums}}
 >
-> In certain contexts, it is necessary for certain struct or enum to implement particular traits.
+> In certain situations, it is essential that certain struct or enum implement specific traits.
+This type of test is therefore highly recommended.
-> In such cases, it is strongly recommended that you implement this type of test.
+>
+> One relevant scenario is where it is necessary to ensure that certain exposed API traits are correctly implemented.
+Another example, more related to the subject of this guide, concerns the validation of the implementation of the `std::hash::Hash` trait, which can be crucial in situations where data integrity is paramount.

 <!-- ## Fuzzing